CEO Delegation Framework: The Honest Guide to Actually Letting Go

 The CEO's Weekly Delegation Check-In

 Open your calendar and task list.
-Highlight anything someone else could've done.
+Flag every task someone else could have owned, then track this for four weeks.
 Be brutally honest with yourself.

 Then ask yourself one question: 'Did I do this because only I can?
 Or because I didn't trust anyone else?'